bodleian/buildout.loris/README.md

 Install Python
 --------------

-If you haven't already (installed the OpenJPEG libraries for Ubuntu 14.0) create the downloads directory:
+If you haven't already (by installing the OpenJPEG libraries for Ubuntu 14.0) create the downloads directory:

 ```bash
 mkdir -p /home/bodl-loris-svc/Downloads